Forricide/still-feel-alive/Chapter 10.md

 "So you're a- what do they call them, again?
 Parahuman?"

 They're gray.
 In the mediocre lighting, they almost blend in with the gray-brown plank flooring.

-"I think so."
+It looks cold; she shivers.

+"Maybe."

+He snorts.
+"A bit non-committal, I get you.
+So you're, uh, here to visit?"